squarex1989/Chrome-extension-for-docs/README.md

 # Chrome Extension for Docs

-A Zoom Docs browser extension demo that provides AI-powered document search and response generation for customer support scenarios.
+A Docs browser extension demo that provides AI-powered document search and response generation for customer support scenarios.

 ## Features